ircam-ismm/webaudio-tutorials/basics/oscillators-and-audio-files.md

 mkdir -p ~/Desktop/webaudio-tutorials/02-oscillators-and-audio-files
 ```

-Press `Enter` to execute the command, the go to the directory:
+Press `Enter` to execute the command, then go to the directory:

 ```sh
 cd ~/Desktop/webaudio-tutorials/02-oscillators-and-audio-files